Julie Makani

 Julie Makani (born 1970) is a Tanzanian medical researcher.
-From 2014 she is Wellcome Trust Research Fellow and Associate Professor in the Department of Haematology and Blood Transfusion at the Muhimbili University of Health and Allied Sciences (MUHAS).
-Also a visiting fellow and consultant to the Nuffield Department of Medicine, University of Oxford, she is based in Dar es Salaam, Tanzania.
+Since 2014 she has been a Wellcome Trust research fellow and associate professor in the Department of Haematology and Blood Transfusion at the Muhimbili University of Health and Allied Sciences (MUHAS).
+She is also a visiting fellow and consultant to the Nuffield Department of Medicine, University of Oxford.
+She is based in Dar es Salaam, Tanzania.
 In 2011, she received the Royal Society Pfizer Award for her work with sickle cell disease.

 Education

 After attending St Constantine's Primary school in Arusha, Tanzania, Makani trained in medicine at Muhimbili University in Tanzania, receiving her medical degree in 1994.
 In 1997, she attended postgraduate studies in internal medicine at Hammersmith Hospital, Royal Postgraduate Medical School, University of London, on a Commonwealth scholarship.
 From there she went to Oxford as a Research Fellow at Nuffield Department of Medicine, University of Oxford.
 She received a four-year PhD training fellowship from the Wellcome Trust in 2003 to study sickle cell disease in Tanzania.
 She completed her PhD on the clinical epidemiology of sickle cell disease (SCD).